 BreezoMeter’s mission is to improve the health of billions of people around the world with real-time, location-based, actionable air quality data.
 We collect a huge amount of data about air pollution, and have developed advanced technologies to turn it into actionable information.

 But how do we actually do that?

 In another blog post, we’ve explained in detail why we don’t use low-cost sensors in our air quality analytics.
 If you’re interested, you can read it here.
-Or, quickly get up to speed on our technology in our brand new technology video:
+Or, quickly get up to speed on our technology in our technology video:

-As mentioned, BreezoMeter gathers information from multiple sources, then analyzes pollution dispersion – so, the data you see is at your location, not where the sensor is.
+As mentioned, BreezoMeter gathers information from multiple sources, then analyzes pollution dispersion – so, the data you see is at your location, not just where the nearest sensor is.
 We also use our own proprietary pollution index – it’s 100% health oriented and standardized across the world.

 We take a lot of pride in having the most accurate air quality information in the world.
 We have developed our own proprietary air quality dispersion models, and we’ve implemented a number of strict standards to ensure that we are trustworthy and reliable.
 As mentioned above, one of the most important factors is that we collect data from key sources: satellite, weather, traffic, and official monitoring stations.